 In order to illustrate this, I like to think of driving a car down a country road.
 The centerline, shoulder, and guard rails teach me where to place the car on the road.
 The speed limit and other signage help me to know what is ahead and how fast to drive my car.
 I know that if I don’t follow the rules, the police can pull me over and give me a ticket.
 If I get behind a tractor, I may feel frustrated, but I won’t pass if there are cars coming in the opposite direction or if the centerline is double yellow.
 I want to keep my car and passengers safe and I’m willing to deal with some frustration and my plans being changed to ensure everyone’s wellbeing.

-This is the same with our child.
-The rules, limits, and restrictions we place on their lives give them comfort and helps them to learn to trust those who God has given authority over them.
-They learn the world doesn’t revolve solely around them and their desires, helps them become responsible adults, teaches them values, and models healthy living for them so they can one day structure their own life.
+This is the same with our children.
+The rules, limits, and restrictions we place on their lives give them comfort and help them to learn to trust those who God has given authority over them.
+They learn the world doesn’t revolve solely around them and their desires.
+Rules also help them become responsible adults, teach them values, and model healthy living for them so they can one day structure their own life.

 Nurture in Parenting

 Nurture in parenting is taking care of our children’s basic needs, as well as giving love, attention, understanding, acceptance, time, and support.
 This helps our children feel loved, worthy, that their ideas and feelings are important, and it allows them to develop empathy and care for others.

 When we provide understanding, kind words, loving touch, and give our children our full attention, they feel valued and come to believe that not only are their ideas and interests important, but they are important and have a place in the world.
 Having fun together communicates that they are loved and accepted just the way they are made.